KingLagalot/litelogger/README.md

 # litelogger
-Simple logger for Node.js that's easy on the eyes ;)
+Simple and colorful logger that's easy on the eyes ;)

 ## Usage
 Require at the top of your file: